This project name is fronde and will always be written normally though

 TODO Create a themes portfolio

 Fronde is a Ruby gem and thus you need a working Ruby environment to use it.
-Fronde requires at least ruby 2.6 to work.
+Fronde requires at least ruby 2.7 to work (though this version is no more maintained, you should really move to ruby 3.1 as soon as possible).

 You may already have Ruby installed on your computer.
 You can check